jgcoliveira/ECommerce--Sales-Business-Review/README.md

 At the same time, we evaluate the uniqueness of every row, as well as the business context of the data, in order to define the primary keys for each table.

+We can proceed to creating the tables and uploading the data from the .csv files into their designated SQL tables, as seen on the example below:

 ```mysql
 -- ORDER PAYMENTS TABLE